rabellan/LosAngelesVisualizationApp/README.md

 ## Overview and Purpose
 The Los Angeles Crime Mapping application is a dynamic web tool for visualizing crime data and the locations of McDonald's and other popular businesses in Los Angeles.
 Built with LeafletJS, MarkerCluster, and D3 for the frontend, and powered by NodeJS and PostgreSQL on the backend, it offers an interactive map displaying comprehensive information on crime incidents and business establishments.

-For demonstration purposes, the application features crime data from Los Angeles County restricted to the period between September 1, 2023, and December 26, 2023, showcasing the web application's capabilities.
+For demonstration purposes, the application features crime data from Los Angeles County restricted to the period between September 1st, 2023, and December 31st, 2023, showcasing the web application's capabilities.

 This application is collaborative work to fulfill the Project 3 requirement for UCB Extension Data Bootcamp.

-### Linked to app hosted on Render: https://la-crime-mcdonalds-app.onrender.com/
+#### Link to app hosted on Render: https://la-crime-mcdonalds-app.onrender.com/

 ## Data Ethics and Considerations